 For the record, Jordan Patterson is an outfielder who’d never pitched in a professional baseball game before.

 I really thought Tebow Time was coming to the major leagues.
-Tebow might not be a legitimate MLB prospect, but his name alone, and the fact that he had a decent season in 2018, could have carried him into a role with the New York Mets this year.
-But unless he figures out how to get out of this historically bad slump, he’ll just be another minor leaguer who never made the big time.
+Tebow might not be a legitimate MLB prospect, but his name alone, and the fact that he had a decent season in 2018, could have carried him into a role with the New York Mets last year.

 Then again, I doubt many minor league baseball players have a Heisman Trophy sitting on their mantle back home.